Hyundai Cars for Sale in Philippines

-In 1968, Hyundai partnered with one of the automotive industry’s top leaders Ford to share assembly technology.
+In 1968, Hyundai partnered with one of the automotive industry’s top leaders to share assembly technology.
 In 1974, Hyundai, together with Ford, produced the Pony, a compact car, which the Korean auto company exported to various markets overseas.

 In the following decades, the company would struggle to perfect its assembly technology.
-It was in 2001 that Hyundai began making its name with the hit Hyundai Elantra whose quality, reliability and overall performance showed the company’s much improved automotive design and assembling processes.
+It was in 2001 that Hyundai began making its name with the hit whose quality, reliability and overall performance showed the company’s much improved automotive design and assembling processes.

 Hyundai has always aimed to provide the world’s best chassis.
 In its pursuit, it has installed numerous brake applications (such as anti-lock brake system and electronic stability control) controlled by an electronic system.
 It also has an active geometry controlled suspension (AGCS) which assists with sudden turning by providing steering wheel angle information, and a variable rack stroke which allows a better transition when performing a u-turn or parking maneuver.